Battle of Pratapgarh: Killing of Afzal Khan

 According to the records of the Jedhe Shakawali, it was concurred in a meeting between Shivaji and his generals that Afzal Khan was treacherous.

-On the 10th of November 1659, Shivaji and Afzal Khan met alone with just their envoys and bodyguards near the Fort of Pratapgarh.
+On 10 November 1659, Shivaji and Afzal Khan met alone with just their envoys and bodyguards near the Pratapgarh.
 During the embrace between both men, Afzal Khan grabbed Shivaji and tried to stab him in the back with a dagger.
 This attack failed as Shivaji anticipated this and had worn armour underneath his clothes.
 Shivaji then went on to use his Bagh Nakh (Tiger Claws) to stab Afzal Khan in the guts, which resulted in the Afzal Khan's death.

 Battle of Jawali

-Following the demise of Afzal Khan, a signal was given from the Pratapgad Fort.
+Following the demise of Afzal Khan, a signal was given from the Pratapgad.
 In response to this signal, 10,000 Maratha soldiers hiding in the forests ambushed the Adilshah army at Jawali.
 An attempted counterattack was also repelled.

 The rugged terrain of the mountainous region proved advantageous for infantry but posed challenges for cavalry, resulting in the defeat of the Muslim forces.